R9n/hpp-prevent/README.md

       expectedParamsToBeArray: [],
       isToReturn400Reponse: false,
       invalidParamMessage: undefined,
+      ignoreBodyParse: true,
-      ignoreBodyParse: true
+      deepSearch: true

 }

 ```

-And, if you want to reset lib configuration to the original state, to aply different behavior to another endpoint for example, you can do this calling teh method **resetConfig** method, this way:
+And, if you want to reset lib configuration to the original state, to aply different behavior to another endpoint for example, you can do this calling the method **resetConfig** method, this way:

 ```
 hppPrevent.resetConfig()